oelarnes/spells/README.md

     - For `NAME_SUM` columns, `expr` must be a function of `name` which will result in a list of expressions mapped over all card names.
     - `PICK_SUM` columns can also be functions on `name`, in which case the value will be a function of the value of the `PICK` field.
     - `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.
+    - `AGG` columns must not be functions, since they may be applied to the aggregation of several sets' data.
+(And they shouldn't need this anyway)
     - The possible arguments to `expr`, in addition to `name` when appropriate, are as follows:
         - `names`: An array of all card names in the canonical order.
         - `card_context`: A dictionary keyed by card name which contains card dict objects with all `CARD_ATTR` values, including custom extensions and metric columns passed by the `card_context` argument to `summon`.
 See example notebooks for more details.